32 Black federal prosecutors in Washington have a plan to make the criminal justice system more fair

 As they watched video of a Minneapolis police officer kneel on Floyd’s neck and the demonstrations that followed, some of the Black prosecutors said they became increasingly frustrated that their office was not addressing the racial turmoil that gripped the nation.

-Working from home because of the pandemic, they sought to keep their cases moving despite court slowdowns prompted by the coronavirus.
+Working from home because of the pandemic, they sought to keep their cases moving despite court slowdowns prompted by the novel coronavirus.
 At the same time, they fielded private questions from family and friends about charging decisions when police use deadly force.

 They said it made them think anew about the intersection between their lives as Black individuals and their careers as prosecutors charged with upholding the very legal system that so many have decried as unjust toward Black people.
 They talked about how prosecutors weigh the use of force by police, but their discussion also included a broader look at how prosecutors make decisions in all the cases that come before them.